sachinsu/sachinsu.github.io/work_journal/software.md

     - R2 is a compelling choice for a certain class of applications that could be built to s erve a lot of data without much compute.
 Moreover, by virtue of using the S3 API, R2 can also be dropped into existing projects; developers can place R2 in front of S3, pulling out data as needed, once, and getting free egress forever-after.

     - Moreover, like any true disruption, it will be very difficult for Amazon to respond: sure, R2 may lead Amazon to reduce its egress fees, but given the importance of those fees to both AWS’s margins and its lock-in, it’s hard to see them going away completely.
 More importantly, AWS itself is locked-in to its integrated approach: the entire service is architected both technically and economically to be an all-encompassing offering; to modularize itself in response to Cloudflare would be suicidal.

-- Case for Cloud vs. On-prem
-    - Bursty Workload ( If your workload goes through long periods of idleness punctuated with large unpredictable bursts of activity) is good case for a cloud based architecture
-    - Using CDN is a good use of Cloud infrastructure
-    - Today's servers are highly capable and scaling vertically is easy.
-Once limit of the server is reached then go for sharding and horizontal scaling or use cloud architecture that gives horizontal scaling for "free".
-    - Using one big server is comparatively cheap, keeps your overheads at a minimum, and actually has a pretty good availability story if you are careful to prevent correlated hardware failures.
-It’s not glamorous and it won’t help your resume, but one big server will serve you well.

 - [.NET Specific Tech.
 Tips][Architecture]
     - Azure App service account can (and should) be used to host multiple applications